10 FAQs About Golf Balls

 When an object (such as a golf ball) is in motion, air moves smoothly over, across, and around the contours of its front-facing surface.
 As it makes its way toward the backside of the object, it gradually separates from it.
 Flying objects also leave behind a turbulent wake as they move through the air.
-The dimples allow air to flow across its surface more closely and leave behind a smaller, less turbulent wake.
+A golf ball’s dimples allow air to flow across its surface more closely and leave behind a smaller, less turbulent wake.
 A dimpled ball has 50 percent less drag than it would without dimples.

 5. What’s Inside a Golf Ball?

-The average ball’s outside isn’t all that’s undergone many changes over the years to make it more streamlined and aerodynamic.
+The average golf ball’s outside isn’t all that’s undergone many changes over the years to make it more streamlined and aerodynamic.
 Engineers have been hard at work, improving the inside as well.
-Most modern versions have cores made from synthetic rubber, occasionally mixed with small bits of plastic or metal.
+Most modern golf balls have cores made from synthetic rubber, occasionally mixed with small bits of plastic or metal.
 As of 2012, said core is usually surrounded by three more layers, each harder than the last.
 They are most commonly made of synthetic rubber, an ionomer resin called HPF 1000, and thermoplastic, respectively.

 6. Who Makes Kirkland Signature Golf Balls?